 Locally advanced prostate cancer is cancer that has begun to break out of the prostate, but not too far.
 It may have spread beyond the boundaries of the prostate (capsule) into the neighbouring regions of the seminal vesicles, pelvic nodes, bladder, rectum, or pelvic lining.

-Selecting the best treatment depends on the extent of the cancer’s spread.
+Selecting the best treatment depends on the extent of the cancer spread:

 Metastatic prostate cancer

-Metastatic prostate cancer, is cancer that has spread to other parts of your body — far from your prostate.
+Metastatic prostate cancer is cancer that has spread to other parts of your body — far from your prostate.
 Metastases originating from the prostate most often develop in the bones and lymph nodes.
-Bone pain, fatigue, and weight loss are all symptoms associated of advanced cancer.
+Bone pain, fatigue, and weight loss are all symptoms associated with advanced cancer.
 Advanced prostate cancer cannot be cured.
 There are, however, many treatments that can help to reduce symptoms and keep your cancer under control for several years.
-The preferred treatment for metastatic prostate cancer is hormone therapy.
-Hormone therapy reduces the level of testosterone (castration).
-It can be done surgically by removing the testicles or medically with injections or drugs.
+The preferred treatment for metastatic prostate cancer is hormone therapy, which aims to reduce the level of testosterone (castration), a hormone that nourishes cancer cells.
+It can be done surgically by removing the testicles or medically by injections or medication.

-In recent years, several treatments (chemotherapy and new generation hormone therapy) initially used after conventional hormone therapy has failed – meaning castrate-resistant prostate cancer – are now sometimes used when a new metastatic prostate cancer diagnosis is made.
+In recent years, several treatments initially used after the failure of hormone injection, such as chemotherapy and/or next-generation hormone therapy in the form of tablets, are now sometimes used when a new diagnosis of metastatic prostate cancer is made.

 Other types of prostate cancer